Skip to content

 rewards = reward_model(full_ids)

-# 3. Get reference (SFT) log probs for KL penalty
+# 3. Reference (SFT) log probs for the KL penalty

 # 5. Forward pass with gradient enabled